simatic-ax/learning-path/02_first_ax_project/slides/slides.md

     </header>
   </div>
   <div class="grid-slide-text">
-    <p>First check out the apax.yml; this file is the project manifest, containing metadata and all dependencies required for this project.
+    <p>First lets see the apax.yml; this file is the project manifest, containing metadata and all dependencies required for this project.
     Here you can define everything that is specific for this project, automate your workflows with scripts and tell the compiler, where the code is supposed to run.
     </p>
     <br>
-    <p>We will explore this file step by step in the following chapters.<br> For more information you can check out <a href="https://console.simatic-ax.siemens.io/docs/apax/yml">the documentation</a>
+    <p>We will explore this file step by step in the upcoming chapters.<br/> For more information you can check out <a href="https://console.simatic-ax.siemens.io/docs/apax/yml">the documentation</a>
   </div>
   <div class="grid-slide-image" style="background-image: url(../img/apax_yml.svg); background-repeat: no-repeat; background-size: contain">
   </div>